-Google’s stance on display ads changes with the direction of the wind, and 2017 is no different.
+Google’s stance on digital display ads changes with the direction of the wind, and 2017 is no different.

 This year, marketers are learning to alter their advertisements to several major display ad trends that are defining the face of digital marketing.

 While the standards for display ads change on a continual basis, the following are some of the largest trends influencing the industry right now:

 On Tuesday, May 24, 2016, Google announced in a blog post that it would begin offering more text space to advertisers using text ads.
 This change came hot on the heels of Google’s announcement that it would do away with right-hand PPC ads in the SERPs.

 Once those pay-per-click ads were gone from the right sidebar of the search results page, Google had more room to offer increased space to text display ads.
 The change, which was one of the biggest to hit the world of pay-per-click advertising in 2016, increased the headline character limit to two 30-character headline spaces and one 80-character line for additional information or descriptions.

 This, in turn, made it easier for marketers to provide value to searchers, and to develop more targeted, relevant ads for publication.